Unsafe Work Area Claims Explained

 Under the Management of Health and Safety at Work Regulations 1999, an employer should conduct risk assessments to discover what hazards exist within the workplace and try to remove or reduce them.
 An employer can do this by identifying risks, assessing the harm, putting in control measures and reviewing the measures to ensure they are working as expected.

-The employer should also tell relevant employees about the workplace risks and provide free, relevant training
+The employer should also tell relevant employees about the workplace risks and provide free and relevant training.

 Where To Report Unsafe Working Conditions